dd32/td-gh-ex/readme.txt

       -by Yash karnad

 =About=

-Astoned is a theme with simple but easy to use functionality, which makes it the ideal theme for aspiring bloggers on a budget.
+Astoned is an easy to use, but elegant looking theme for blogs of any size or niche.
-The theme is in its early beta phase but it does have important features like customizable widgets, a well developed pagination etc, which will get better and grow over time.

-==Last edit 24th July 2014==
+Astoned is distributed under the GNU General Public License v2

+==Changelog==

+v1.1
+Minor bug fixes and improved scalability on tablet and mobile devices ==

+v1.0
+Initial Public release
+==